 Broccoli leaves are certainly safer than the stems and flowers and may have a few benefits to turtles, but it’s probably best to leave these out of your turtle’s diet altogether or offer them as occasional treats only.

-The other issue is that all parts of the broccoli plant contain compounds considered as “anti-nutrients,” mitigating any nutrients to be gained by the plant, anyway.
+The other issue is that all parts of the broccoli plant contain compounds considered “anti-nutrients,” mitigating any nutrients to be gained by the plant.
 Anti-nutrients are as the name suggests: While nutrients provide nourishment and promote health when consumed, anti-nutrients prevent and block the absorption of nutrients.
-While there is still debate over how much of an effect these compounds can have on health, we’d rather be safe than sorry for now, especially when it comes to our pets.
+While there is still debate over how much of an effect these compounds can have on health, we’d rather be safe than sorry for now, especially regarding our pets.

 What About Other Cruciferous Vegetables?

-Unfortunately, most other common cruciferous vegetables also contain goitrogens in varying quantities, and these should be avoided too.
+Unfortunately, most other common cruciferous vegetables also contain goitrogens in varying quantities, which should be avoided.
 These include vegetables like:

 What Vegetables Are Safe for Turtles?

-Unfortunately, broccoli is not a safe food to give your turtle on a regular basis, but don’t despair!
+Unfortunately, broccoli is not a safe food for your turtle regularly, but don’t despair!
 There are many other healthy and tasty vegetables to give your turtle:

-Most turtles are omnivores, and although they eat predominantly vegetables and fruits, they need to eat animal-based proteins regularly too.
-Younger turtles (below 7 years) tend to be more carnivorous and will need more animal-sourced foods, but adults need a fair amount too.
+Most turtles are omnivores, and although they eat predominantly vegetables and fruits, they need to eat animal-based proteins regularly, too.
+Younger turtles (below 7 years) tend to be more carnivorous and will need more animal-sourced foods, but adults need a fair amount, too.
 These typically include foods like sardines, trout, or turtle pellets, as well as insects like moths, crickets, and worms.
-Ideally, your adult turtle’s diet should be 50% plant-based and 50% animal-based, although you can increase plant intake as they grow older.
+Ideally, your adult turtle’s diet should be 50% plant-based and 50% animal-based, although you can increase plant intake as they age.

 What Should You Never Feed a Turtle?

-While broccoli can be given moderately and occasionally without any negative consequences, there are certain foods that should never be given to turtles at all.
-These include dairy products of any kind, as turtles cannot digest dairy, and any “human foods.”
+While broccoli can be given moderately and occasionally without any negative consequences, certain foods should never be given to turtles.
+These include dairy products, as turtles cannot digest dairy, and any “human foods”.
 Avoid giving your pet turtle the following: